Skip to main content

 Arlo Pro 5S Security Camera

-SmartHub base station with LTE cellular backup (if subscribed)
+SmartHub base station with LTE cellular backup (when subscribed)

-30-day Arlo Secure Plus trial (face recognition activates on the trial)
+30-day Arlo Secure Plus trial (face recognition activates on trial)

 What We Love

-• Widest ecosystem — HomeKit, Alexa, Google Home, SmartThings all native — no other face-rec camera here covers all four; reviewers at Alarm Reviews flagged this as the single reason multi-platform households pick Arlo
+• Widest ecosystem — HomeKit, Alexa, Google Home, SmartThings all native — no other face-rec camera here covers all four

-• 94% motion-detection accuracy, 2.1% false positives — the measured numbers hold up across multiple 2026 reviews; the 2K HDR picture and color night vision to 25 feet back them
+• 94% motion-detection accuracy, 2.1% false positives confirmed by Alarm Reviews; 2K HDR picture and color night vision to 25 feet

-• Flexible power — battery, solar, or wired; 3-pack ships with magnetic charging cables, so re-up takes ~4 hours per camera
+• Flexible power — battery, solar, or wired; 3-pack ships with magnetic charging cables for ~4-hour re-up per camera

 What Could Be Better